-Indiana horse racing has a proud tradition in the Hoosier State.
+Indiana horse betting has a proud tradition in the Hoosier State.
 More Indiana off-track betting is opening in light of Indiana sports betting becoming legal.
 Plus, online horse racing apps are legal in IN.
-Plus, with the Indiana Derby on July 13th, get your bets in quick!
+Find out how to bet on the stat’s own Indiana Derby and more races online.

 There are a few locations in Indiana to get your horse racing fix, including the famed Indiana Grand.
 If you’re looking for online horse betting, the big US brands are all present for Hoosiers to bet on horses.